tejgade/Manual-Calculations/README.md

 # Manual-Calculations

-These are manual calculation for Linear Regression, Logistic Regression, Naive Bayes and various algorithms.
+These are manual calculation for Statistical Testings as well as algorithms such as Linear Regression, Logistic Regression, and Naive Bayes.